Published onHealth Tip of the Week

 Dr. Malik notes that there is an important difference between learning disabilities, such as dyslexia, and learning difficulties due to vision problems.

 Dyslexia and other learning disabilities are not caused by vision problems.
 They have to do with the processing of visual information by the brain.
-In other words, clear images are being sent to the brain, but the disability lies in the processing of that information.
+In other words, clear images are being sent to the brain, but the problem lies in the processing of that information.

 This is in contrast to vision-related learning difficulties.
 Most vision problems that cause learning difficulties are related to blurry vision or misaligned eyes.
 These can generally be corrected with glasses or surgery.
 Once corrected, such vision problems no longer cause learning difficulties.